 Along with minimizing bulk, we made sure anything you put inside is easy to find.
 Our BrightSight 2.0 interior design actually reflects light down inside the pack to make what you are looking for easier to see.
 You'll never go back to using a pack or bag with a black lined interior again.
-BrightSight works and if the fabrics get dirty over time, they clean up easily with a little soap and warm water.
+BrightSight works.

 A Better 15 MacBook Pro Backpack Through Intelligent Design